axelarnetwork/axelarate-community/documentation/docs/Exercises/exercise-5.md

 Congratulations!
 You have transferred assets from Axelar to an external EVM chain!

-## Redeem tokens from an EVM chain back to Axelar
+## Redeem AXL tokens from an EVM chain back to Axelar

 1. Create a temporary deposit address on the EVM chain `[chain]`.